Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/zos_auto_install_a05all/t_customize_install_zos.md

 ---

-    title: Customize the z/OS installation
+    title: "Customize the z/OS installation"
-    linkTitle: Customize the z/OS installation
+    linkTitle: "Customize the z/OS installation"
     weight: 230

----
-Each target environment corresponds to a Transfer CFT.
+---Each target environment corresponds to a Transfer CFT.
 This topic describes the specific Transfer CFT customization.
 Transfer CFT customization is application dependent, as opposed to the target environment, which is system dependent.

 ## JCL CFTENV (include member)